Elisp: Keyword Completion

 How does this work?

-The command complete-symbol or completion-at-point is emacs standard command to complete word at point.
+The command complete-symbol is emacs standard command to complete word at point.
 The default key is Ctrl+Alt+i.

-The command completion-at-point will just call functions in the variable list completion-at-point-functions.
+complete-symbol eventually just call functions in the variable list completion-at-point-functions

 So, all you have to do is add your own completion function to the list completion-at-point-functions.

-Our completion function is xx-completion-at-point, and we added to the hook completion-at-point-functions by this line:
+Our completion function is xx-completion, and we added to the hook completion-at-point-functions by this line:

 Solution 2: Using ido for Completion